 “At a young age my parents helped me realize how fortunate I was and that a lot of people could be in a better place in life with just a little assistance,” said Rachel.
 “Volunteering is not about putting a band-aid on issues that our communities face, but assisting community members to make change.”

-Neighbor to Neighbor, a mentoring program in Raleigh, is her favorite volunteer experience during her college career.
+Neighbor to Neighbor, a mentoring program in Raleigh, is a favorite volunteer experience during her college career.
 “Getting to use my ability to speak Spanish and incorporate my social work skills has been a really great experience.”

 “The department has been instrumental in me finding passions that I didn’t know I had,” said Rachel.
 “The faculty here saw something in me as a freshman and helped push me into things I was nervous about and made me confident in my potential.”